-The brachial plexus is the plexus of nerves formed by the anterior (ventral) rami of lower four cervical and the first thoracic (i.e., C5, C6, C7, C8, and T1) spinal nerves with little contribution from C4 to T2 spinal nerves.
+The C4 to T2 spinal nerves contributes to the anterior (ventral) rami of lower four cervical and the first thoracic (i.e., C5, C6, C7, C8, and T1) spinal nerves in order to form the brachial plexus which is the plexus of nerves.

 The brachial plexus consists of four components: (a) roots, (b) trunks, (c) divisions, and (d) cords.
 The roots and trunks arc located in the neck, divisions behind the clavicle and the cords in the axilla.

 The roots of the brachial plexus are the anterior rami of C5 to C8, and most of Tl.
 Close to their origin, the roots receive gray rami communicantes from the sympathetic trunk.
 These carry postganglionic sympathetic fibers onto the roots for distribution to the periphery.
 The roots and trunks enter the posterior triangle of the neck by passing between the anterior scalene and middle scalene muscles and lie superior and posterior to the subclavian artery.